Lohagad: Jain Inscription

-The Lohagad fort has caves on its south side facing Lohgadwadi.
-In September 2019 an inscription in Jain Brahmi script in Prakrit language dating back to the 2nd or 1st century BC was discovered by team of trekkers from Pune in the cave on the cliff.
+The Lohagad fort has caves on its South Side facing Lohgadwadi.
+In September 2019 an inscription in Jain Brahmi script in Prakrit language dating back to the 1st or 2nd century B.C., was discovered by team of trekkers from Pune in the cave on the cliff.
 The inscription was studied by Dr. Shreekant Pradhan, an ancient Indian paintings scholar working at Deccan College Post Graduate and Research Institute.

-The inscription was found on the outside wall of a rock-cut cave on the eastern side cliff of the Lohgad fort, close to Lohgadwadi village.
+The inscription was found on the outside wall of a Rock-Cut cave on the Eastern Side Cliff of the Lohgad fort, close to Lohgadwadi village.
 The inscription is written in the Brahmi script and the language is Prakrit influenced Sanskrit.

-The inscription is similar to, but more descriptive than, an inscription discovered at Pale caves (Maval) by Mr. R.L.Bhide and studied by archaeologists HD Sankalia and Shobhana Gokhale in 1969.
-It starts with ‘Namo Arihantanam’ which is commonly used by Jains in Navakar Mantra, pointing to the fact that the Lohgad cave is a Jain rock-cut cave.
+The inscription is similar to, but more descriptive than, an inscription discovered at Pale caves (Maval) by Mr. R. L. Bhide and studied by archaeologists H. D. Sankalia and Shobhana Gokhale in 1969.
+It starts with ‘Namo Arihantanam’ which is commonly used by Jains in Navakar Mantra, pointing to the fact that the Lohgad cave is a Jain Rock-Cut cave.
 The inscription at Pale caves also begins in a similar manner and based on Sankalia and Gokhale’s study, it was assumed to be a Jain inscription.

-The inscription mentions the name "Ida Rakhita", meaning Indra Rakshita, who donated water cisterns, rock-cut benches to settlements in the area.
+The inscription mentions the name "Ida Rakhita", meaning Indra Rakshita, who donated water cisterns, Rock-Cut benches to settlements in the area.
 The inscription at Pale also mentions the same name.
-The newly discovered inscription is 50c m-wide and 40cm-long and is written in six lines.The Lohagad Jain cave is near the fort.
+The newly discovered inscription is 50 cm - wide and 40 cm - long and is written in six lines.The Lohagad Jain cave is near the fort.

 The fort has been declared as a protected monument by the government.